Garrisons By The Park Barbershop

 Pharoah is a salon trained stylist who has been cutting hair for over 13 years!
 He is a true artist and applies his exceptional attention to detail on anything from classic cuts to edgier, more personalized styles for both men and women.
 He may look serious but he is the warmest guy and avid Formula 1 fan.
 Find him at Jarvis Tuesday-Friday.

-A new addition to the Garrison’s team, Stephanie has been giving great cuts, surfing tips, and first-class client service out of our new Jarvis location.
-She is a licensed stylist with 12+ years of experience.
+Stephanie has been giving great cuts, surfing tips, and first-class client service out of our new Jarvis location.
+She is a licensed stylist with 14+ years of experience.
 If you are looking for precise scissor work, texture/blend, or just a classic cut, Stephanie’s your barber.
+She gives great advice on the right products and how to maintain that great cut she just gave you.
+Jarvis Tue-Thur, Niagara on Saturdays

 Jay is a versatile barber that specializes in a variety of cuts and hair textures.
 His top cuts include the pompadour with a fade, crop, beard line up and straight razor shaves.
 Jay has trained and worked alongside some of the city’s best and also has international barbering experience.
 This Western Uni grad is a huge sports fan and sneaker head so you will have lots to talk about in his chair.